OpenOverlayRouter/oor/README.md

 Router mode
 -----------

-Since version 0.3, LISPmob can be also used to operate as a router.
 This mode is available to both standard Linux boxes configured as a router as well as OpenWRT capable home routers.
-When running in router mode, LISPmob serves as a xTR (Ingress/Egress Tunnel Router) that performs LISP encapsulation/decapsulation of packets generated by hosts behind the router.
+When running in router mode, LISPmob serves as a xTR (Ingress/Egress Tunnel Router) that performs LISP encapsulation/ decapsulation of packets generated by hosts behind the router.

-To enable router operation in a common Linux host, set the the router-mode attribute of the configuration file to 'on'.
+To enable router operation in a common Linux host, set the router-mode attribute of the configuration file to 'on'.
 To configure LISPmob to use it on router mode use the general LISPmob configuration instructions considering the following exception.